mdozmorov/grdocs/website/server/serverParallel.md

 Setting up
 -----------
 The following installation steps assume:
-* you have multiple Linux computers within the same network and selected one to be host computer;
+* you have multiple Linux computers within the same network and selected one to be the host computer;
 * GenomeRunner has been installed in [developer mode](../installation/installation.md);
 * The [database](../dbcreator/dbcreator_ucsc.md) and the [background](../dbcreator/dbcreatorBackground.md) have been created and mirrored among the computers.
 * The `results` folder is available to the host and the remote machines

-Check host computer' IP address by running `ifconfig` command.
+Check the host computer' IP address by running `ifconfig` command.
 ```
 $ ifconfig
 eth0      Link encap:Ethernet  HWaddr 76:21:00:f4:56:c2